 This stone truly radiates the same sparkle and brilliance as the most desirable type IIA.

 It is also independently certified by a trusted global research institute and each stone is laser marked for identification and verification purposes.
 The certificates that we provide are also a trusted means of insuring any piece of our jewellery.

-You can read more about the IQ Diamond here:
+You can read more about Our lab grown gemstones here: